Occupy Wall Street: "We are the 99%"

 The Occupy protesters' slogan "We are the 99%" referred to the income disparity in the US and economic inequality in general, which were main issues for OWS.
 It derives from a "We the 99%" flyer calling for OWS's second General Assembly in August 2011.
 The variation "We are the 99%" originated from a Tumblr page of the same name.
 Huffington Post reporter Paul Taylor said the slogan was "arguably the most successful slogan since 'Hell no, we won't go!'" of the Vietnam War era, and that the vast majority of Americans saw the income gap as causing social friction.
 The slogan was boosted by statistics which were confirmed by a Congressional Budget Office (CBO) report released in October 2011.
 Writing in 2022, historian Gary Gerstle says that the slogan "proved surprisingly appealing" in a nation that, during its neoliberal high point, often denounced ideas of class warfare.

 Income and wealth inequality

 Income inequality and wealth inequality were focal points of the Occupy Wall Street protests.
 This focus by the movement was studied by Arindajit Dube and Ethan Kaplan of the University of Massachusetts Amherst, who noted that "...
 Only after it became increasingly clear that the political process was unable to enact serious reforms to address the causes or consequences of the economic crisis did we see the emergence of the OWS movement."
+Fear of dollar decline broadened interest in monetary reform.